joewalp/Jugglebot/environments/README.md

 Within the WSL2 environment, run the setup script for the WSL2 development environment while specifying your name and email address that will be configured in ~/.gitconfig.
 This will take some time.
+Midway through its setup, it will prompt you to enter your Linux account password so that it can install applications.

 ```bash
 # WSL Ubuntu-20.04